Maloll/Multitools/README.md

+# Read me

+Hello !
-A tool that give you previous wifi password and more connection info
+This multi tool is at V1 and it help you finding wifi password and other wifi informations !